vvgupta01/data-science/data-science/capstone/report.md

 | 3       | 1.282051%    | Garden     |
 | 4       | 1.282051%    | Playground |

 Clusters 1, 3, and 4 were represented only in Toronto, suggesting that while these venue types exist in Manhattan, they were overshadowed by more common venue types represented in clusters 0 and 2.
 Cluster 2 was most dominant in both cities, representing approximately 61% and 90% of neighborhoods in Toronto and Manhattan respectively.
 Next, cluster 0 only represented approximately 17% of all neighborhoods followed by cluster 1 representing just over 5% of neighborhoods.
 Finally, clusters 3 and 4 only represented 1% of neighborhoods each.
-Clustered maps for Toronto and Manhattan respectively are as follows: <br>
+Clustered maps for Toronto and Manhattan respectively are as follows: <br><br>
 ![Toronto Cluster Map](res/toronto-cluster-map.jpg "Toronto Cluster Map")
 ![Manhattan Cluster Map](res/manhattan-cluster-map.jpg "Manhattan Cluster Map")

 ### V. Discussion
+#### 5.1 Observations
+Observations regarding the results suggest that venue types related to food and dining such as restaurants, bars, etc. were overrepresented in the data due to them overshadowing other venue types.
+Regardless, it is clear that while the distribution of these venue types may be exaggerated, their significance is not.
+The top three shared venue types between both cities were related to food and dining, representing nearly 25% of the frequency of top venue types.
+Moreover, the cluster maps reveal that neighborhoods containing these venue types are most concentrated in Central Toronto and distributed uniformly throughout Manhattan.
+#### 5.2 Recommendations
+As the similarity between Toronto and Manhattan is greater than 50%, it is recommended to consider Manhattan as a potential location for opening a new office.
+More importantly, however, is the saturation of food and dining related venues located within both Toronto and Manhattan that represent over 75% of neighborhoods.
+As such, the business should focus on these venue types in order to maximize potential clients.
+If the business should focus on only a single venue type, it should be coffee shops/cafes as they are the most common venue type between both cities.

+### VI.
+Conclusion
+#### 6.1 Overview
+#### 6.2 Future Direction